otekolste/portfolio/README.md

 ## Description

 This is a portfolio site for myself hosted using Netlify and built using React and TailwindCSS.
+It also uses React Router to implement different pages.
 It was built to showcase my skills in web design and development, display some projects I have worked on, and link my resume, so I can use it in a professional capacity!

 ## Usage